Spread the Word

 What to do:

-- Write to your MS using our letter template — it takes five minutes
+- Write to your MS using our letter templates — it takes five minutes

-- Share the site with candidates standing in your constituency and region — especially those on the Health and Social Care Committee or with digital/technology backgrounds
+- Share our open letter to the First Minister with your MSs — especially those on the Health and Social Care Committee or with digital/technology backgrounds

 - Share with local councillors — they sit on Health Board stakeholder groups and Regional Partnership Boards

-- Tag candidates on social media with a link to specific articles
+- Tag your MSs on social media with a link to specific articles

 Share on Social Media